mcooper7649/SolidityBootCamp/lottery-react/readme.md

     - inside the <form> tag, we can add an onSubmit -{this.onSubmit}   //Next we will create this onSubmit function

-3. onSubmit we want to create in our componentDidMount
+3. onSubmit we want to create just after componentDidMount
     - we will specify its async and pass an event
     - event.preventDefault(); to prevent normal browser submit
-    - const accounts = await web3.eth.getAccount();
+    - const accounts = await web3.eth.getAccounts();
     - await lottery.methods.enter().sent()
         - from: accounts[0]
         - value: web3.utils.toWei to convert our value property back to wei